 |Slipping Bit||Bit not tightened in Collet||Clean debris from Collet|

-Most of the problems with router bits are easily fixed by using them properly considering the speed, feed rate and amount of material which you are carving.
+Most of the problems with router bits are easily fixed by using them properly considering the speed, feed rate, and amount of material that you are carving.

 Router Bit Maintenance

 Maintaining your router bits is very important and will save you money down the road.
 As with all woodworkers, wood sign makers who use routers and routing bits will encounter router bit maintenance.

 Sharpening your router bits is key to them operating optimally and saving your money buying new ones.
 There are many ways to sharpen your router bit.
 Some folks use a diamond stone, hand diamond tool, or diamond stone on a grinder.
 Either way, a diamond surface is a key to sharpening your router bit.
 I prefer the hand tool with a diamond edge.
 Easy to use and store.

 Cleaning your router bit is very important and well for longevity.
 This includes the router bit itself and the bearing if the router bit has it.
 Using an organic solvent cleaner.